About the CALA Program

 Selection & Assignment

-Each year, a new class of CALAs are selected based on graduate school application materials, a statement of interest, and a telephone interview with a panel of CALA supervisors.
-Selection is based on academic achievement, interest in academic librarianship and interest in the CALA program.
+Each year, a new class of CALAs are selected based on graduate school application materials, a statement of interest, and telephone interviews with the Director of Library Human Resources and a panel of CALA supervisors.
+Selection is based on work experience and background, passion, academic achievement.

-CALAs work twenty hours per week and are assigned to departments throughout the UNC-Chapel Hill University Library system in
+CALAs work twenty hours per week and are assigned to departments throughout the UNC-Chapel Hill University Libraries, including:

 - departmental libraries,

 CALAs are compensated in earnings by the library and supplemented by funding from SILS.

 - and other benefits provided by the University Library.

 - Membership in the Librarians’ Association at UNC-Chapel Hill (LAUNC-CH)

 - Paid registration for the annual LAUNC-CH conference